amoe/allen-moronuki/allen_moronuki_notes.md

 WRONG -- The actual type is [Char] -> [Bool], the input x is restricted to Char by the context of the Elem call.

+5. What will be the result of the following functions

+a) A list of the squares of the numbers 1..10 inclusive.
+CORRECT

+b) minimum is going to be applied over the list.
+It returns 'the least element of a non-empty structure'.

+So, it's going to return [1, 10, 20].

+c) 5+4+3+2+1 = 15, so [15, 15, 15]

+6. There is some function in Data.Bool

+its type signature is `a -> a -> Bool -> a`

+ie take two arguments of the same type and yield one of the values depending on the truth value of the argument. indeed -- if the value is false, the first value will be returned, otherwise the second value will be returned.

+The implementation looks like:

+    ex6 = map (\x -> bool x (negate x) (x == 3)) [1..5]

+This is pretty unclear IMO

 2019-08-07